What Does It Really Mean To “Decolonize” Wellness?

-Turmeric lattes, facial gua sha, yoga, burning sage — the modern wellness industry in western countries borrows heavily from the ancient traditions of cultures from around the globe.
+Turmeric lattes, facial gua sha, yoga, burning sage — the modern wellness industry in Canada and the U.S. borrows heavily from the ancient traditions of cultures from around the globe.
 And as wellness has continued to become an increasingly profitable industry internationally, a growing number of practitioners and experts are asking those who participate in the wellness industry to look more deeply and critically into their own practices — to ask themselves how they may be causing harm, and to work to correct it.

 Advertisement